![]() |

 Bangkok NIGHT Flower Market |

-We could not sleep at all with the squeaking dirty fan whirring away and the city streets busy with the 2 stroke engines squealing about all night so we thought let us just get out into the night to see Bangkok.
+We couldn’t sleep at all because of the squeaky, dirty fan whirring away and the city streets bustling with the noise of 2-stroke engines all night.
+So, we decided to venture out into the night to explore Bangkok.

 ![]() |

-We stopped in for a late night bowl of noodle soup at a restaurant that is serving all hours.
-I shared some petting time with the restaurants infamous lucky Koret Cat that roam freely all over the city streets.
+We stopped in for a late-night bowl of noodle soup at a restaurant that is open all hours.
+I shared some petting time with the restaurant's infamous lucky Koret Cat that roam freely all over the city streets.

 ![]() |